devjklein/klein-visual/about.md

 In 2014, I started school at Carroll Community College for Multimedia Design.
 There I honed my technical skills in all areas of design including visual, web, computer generated, and motion graphics.
 My most valuable college experience was the opportunity I had to work directly with two local businesses during an internship and as a freelance designer; this real-world experience proved invaluable in developing my professional skills while still in college.

-By day, I work as a Technical Illustrator in the rail vehicle industry, by night, I like to <del>sleep</del> pursue my passion of web design.
+By day, I work as a Technical Illustrator in the rail vehicle industry; by night, I like to <del>sleep</del> pursue my passion of web design.
 When I'm not designing for myself or freelancing, I can be found behind my camera lens and/or exploring the great outdoors with my awesome travel buddy, my wife.